Brian Spooner, Director

 Teaching Associate Professors: Horne, Rhodes, and Smith-Caldas

-Emeriti Faculty: Bode, Paulsen, C. Smith, Takemoto, and Tomb
+Emeriti Faculty: Bode, Biggs, Paulsen, C. Smith, Takemoto, Wong, and Willams

-Director of the Konza Prairie Biological Station: Briggs
+Director of the Konza Prairie Biological Station: Blair

 116 Ackert Hall